 Role: Project Architect

-Crosby Granger Architects with Dominic Roberts, led the team of consultants to carry out the Partnership Scheme objectives which where,
+Crosby Granger Architects with Dominic Roberts, led a team of consultants to carry out the Partnership Scheme objectives which where,

 • To increase the understanding within the community, and amongst the local building construction sector, of the benefits of building conservation and heritage craft skills, as well as an appreciation of the role that design can play in protecting and sustaining the local built environment.